couchbaselabs/Linq2Couchbase/docs/joins.md

 **Note:** Joins can be performed across multiple buckets, so long as the buckets are all on the same cluster.

 ##Joins and Keys
-In N1QL, all join operations must be done using document keys.
+In N1QL on Couchbase 5.1 and earlier, all join operations must be done using document keys.
 The documents on the left hand side of the join must provide a document key, and it is matched against the document keys on the right hand side of the join.
 You may not join against document properties on the right hand side of the join, so it is important to take this into consideration when designing your data model.

 Joining against document keys is represented in LINQ using N1QlFunctions.Key on the right hand side of the join equality operator.
 Examples of this are included in the sections below.